-To view a list of sequences in the assembly, click on the Explorer panel expand bar entitled Sequences.
+To view the Sequences section, click on the Explorer panel expand bar entitled Sequences.
 If you can't see the Explorer panel, choose View > Explorer to make it visible.

 Sequences appear alphabetically by name and are followed with the sequence range that was used in the assembly.
 Portions that were trimmed (e.g., due to poor quality or the presence of vector) prior to the assembly are omitted from the range.